 Wear your lenses when swimming, showering, or bathing.

 Your contact lenses are delicate, as are your eyes, and you don’t want to risk contamination.

 Water carries minute bacteria which can lead to problems, including infections in your eye.

 Remove your contacts before entering the water.

 Miss your next eye appointment.

-Seeing your eye specialist regularly will enable you to maintain your eye health and also ensure you are wearing the correct lens prescription as it can change over time.
+Seeing your eye specialist regularly will enable you to maintain your eye health and also ensure you wear the correct lens prescription, as it can change over time.

-And your eyes are extremely precious, so never be tempted to skip that next follow up.
+And your eyes are incredibly precious, so never be tempted to skip that next follow-up.